meetoseh/backend/docs/db/content_file_exports.md

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `afe`: see [uid_prefixes](../uid_prefixes.md).
 - `content_file_id (integer not null references content_files(id) on delete cascade)`: the id of the [content_files](content_files.md) row that this export is for
 - `format (text not null)`: the format of the export.
-Examples: `m4a`, `mp3`, `ogg`
+Examples: `m4a`, `mp3`, `ogg`, `m3u8`
+- `format_parameters (text not null)`: A json object with additional parameters required to describe the format of this export, especially for videos.
+Unlike `quality_parameters`, these may influence behavior.
+For videos, this json object includes the following information:
+  - `average_bandwidth (int, optional)`: the average bitrate of the export in bits per second.
+    For m3u8 video files this is preferred over the maximum bitrate in some cases
+  - `width (int)`: the width of the video in pixels
+  - `height (int)`: the height of the video in pixels
 - `bandwidth (integer not null)`: the maximum bitrate of the export in bits per second.
   Required for client-side adaptive bitrate selection.
 - `codecs (text not null)`: the codecs used in the export, comma separated, for
   example: `avc1.640020,mp4a.40.2`.
 Alphabetically sorted.
-Required for ios.
+Required for ios hls.
+Generally, when scanning for videos, it's sufficient to check `codecs LIKE "%avc1%"`, though a valid reference to a content file will always distinguish what it contains (e.g., `sample_content_file_id` on `journeys` is always a video) Note that mp4 files are usually stored without detailed codec information, so may instead just be `aac,avc1`
 - `target_duration (integer not null)`: the target duration of each part in seconds.
   No part can have a duration larger than this, after flooring.
 Required for client-side preloading.
 - `quality_parameters (text not null)`: a json dictionary describing the quality parameters used to generate the export.
 The keys and values are specific to the format.
 This SHOULD NOT be used for behavior, as it is primarily intended for debugging or for one-off scripts (e.g., redoing all exports of a given format/bandwidth if we later change the quality parameters).
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Schema